msupply-foundation/conforma-server/documentation/Outcomes-Display.md

 # Outcomes Display

-Display of Outcome tables (e.g. Products, Users, Orgs) (or any table, strictly speaking) can be configured for viewing in the UI by setting entries in the `outcome_display` and `outcome_display_column_definition` tables.
+Display of Outcome tables (e.g. Products, Users, Orgs) (or any table, strictly speaking) can be configured for viewing in the UI by setting entries in the `outcome_display` and `outcome_display_column_definition` database tables.
 This allows us to set:

 - who is allowed to see them
 - what columns to show different types of user
-- "special" columns, which show the result of an [evaluator](Query-Syntax.md) expression, so can show joined fields, or queries to another table, say
+- "special" columns, which show the result of an [evaluator](Query-Syntax.md) expression, so can show joined fields, or queries to another table, for example
 - how columns should be formatted in the UI

 The data is served to the front-end via the `/outcomes` API end-points, and serves data based on the request's JWT header, so we can ensure that no user can receive data that they haven't been configured to be allowed to see.